FredericG-BE/OpenHasp-HA-pyscript/README.md

 # State of the project
 Today the library supports a subset of openHasp features.
 I have been adding features as I needed them.
-At the time of writing, this repository is still private and teh setup steps have not been verified by somebody else.
+At the time of writing, this repository is still private and the "Getting started" steps have not been confirmed by somebody else.

 # Supported features today
 - Native objects: